 PPC is a method of driving traffic to your website by paying a publisher every time your ad is clicked.
 One of the most common types of PPC is Google Ads, which allows you to pay for top slots on Google’s search engine results pages at a price “per click” of the links you place.
 Other channels where you can use PPC include:

 - Paid ads on Facebook: Here, users can pay to customize a video, image post, or slideshow, which Facebook will publish to the newsfeeds of people who match your business’s audience.

-- Twitter Ads campaigns: Here, users can pay to place a series of posts or profile badges to the news feeds of a specific audience, all dedicated to accomplish a specific goal for your business.
+- Twitter Ads campaigns: Here, users can pay to place a series of posts or profile badges on the news feeds of a specific audience, all dedicated to accomplishing a specific goal for your business.
 This goal can be website traffic, more Twitter followers, tweet engagement, or even app downloads.

 - Sponsored Messages on LinkedIn: Here, users can pay to send messages directly to specific LinkedIn users based on their industry and background.

 This is a type of performance-based advertising where you receive a commission for promoting someone else’s products or services on your website.
 Affiliate marketing channels include: